daiki-kadowaki/judgment-transparency-principle/README.md

 This work is licensed under
 **Creative Commons Attribution 4.0 International (CC BY 4.0)**.

-You are free to:
+You are free to share and adapt the material, including for commercial purposes, with appropriate attribution.
-- Share -- copy and redistribute the material in any medium or format
-- Adapt -- remix, transform, and build upon the material, including commercially

-Under the following terms:
-- **Attribution** -- You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-- Attribution must not imply endorsement by the original author.
+Attribution does not imply endorsement by the original author.

-**Name usage notice**:
-Attribution does not grant the right to represent modified interpretations as the Judgment Transparency Principle itself.

 ---

-## Attribution
+## Citation

-When referencing this work, please use:
+When referencing the Judgment Transparency Principle, please use:

-> **Judgment Transparency Principle (JTP), Version 1.0** > Daiki Kadowaki (2025)
+Judgment Transparency Principle (JTP), Version 1.0
+Daiki Kadowaki (2025)

 ---

 ## Status

-**Version 1.0 -- Original Formulation**
+**Version 1.0 - Canonical Formulation (Record)**

-This principle is **intentionally incomplete** and **cannot be finalized**.

-Its role is to remain a point of tension where human responsibility would otherwise disappear.
+The authoritative formulation of JTP is defined in the original SSRN publication.

+This repository exists to preserve, reference, and contextualize that formulation, not to replace it.

 ---

 ## Repository Purpose

 This repository exists to:
-- Preserve the original formulation
-- Prevent silent redefinition
+* Record the canonical formulation of JTP as articulated in the original SSRN publication
-- Provide a stable reference point
+* Provide a stable reference point
+* Prevent unintentional redefinition or dilution

-It is **not** intended to conclude debate, but to ensure that debate does not erase its origin.
+It is not intended to conclude debate, but to ensure that debate does not erase its origin.

 ---

-(c) 2025 Daiki Kadowaki
+© 2025 Daiki Kadowaki